magratheazaphod/FREDA_python/README.md

 -RDA_hov_frequency_intensity_plots.ipynb: Creates Hovmoller plots of climatological rainband frequency, intensity and net rainfall produced, and also figures showing decadal changes.
 Produces figures hov_freq_int_climo.pdf, hov_freq_int_8007_5179.pdf and hov_freq_int_9407_8093.pdf.

+-RDA_hovmoller_frequency.ipynb: Uses output of RDA algorithm to create a hovmoller plot of frequency for each latitude and day of year for an arbitrary set of years of interest.
+Output saved as RDA_freq_hov.nc.

 -RDA_hovmoller_intensity_construct.ipynb: Arranges all observations of rainband intensity in useful 3-dimensional format - arranged by day of year, latitude and a record direction in case there are multiple occurrences.
 Saves output as RDA_int_hov.nc

 -RDA_intensity.ipynb: Sweet script that figures out mean intensity of rainbands at a given latitude and day of the year by aggregating every event within an n-day and m-degree of latitude range.